 These cookies have the sweet nutty smell of black sesame soup that’s also a popular dessert in those regions.
 The same strong black sesame flavour comes through in the cookie with the sweeter almond notes in the background with a touch of savoury to balance the sweetness.
 The cookie is famously crumbly.
 This one, though, distinguishes itself further from original almond cookies with the addition of crunchy texture and toasted notes from the whole black sesame seeds and almonds.
 These are a delight.

-This package of Sesame Almond Cookies contained 8 pieces.
+This package of Royal Family Sesame Almond Cookies contained 8 pieces.
 It was produced in Taiwan and purchased in Sydney, Australia in 2017.